Dell-Networking/PoC-OpenLADP-plus-DES/README.md

 - sonic-secadmins
 - sonic-operators

-All users and groups are created with IDs that comply with DES built-in limits (`/etc/adduser.conf`) so any future local or LDAP users/groups won't cause any issues.
+All users and groups are created with IDs that comply with DES built-in limits ( see `/etc/adduser.conf`) so any local or LDAP users/groups created in the future won't cause any issues.

 ### Domain Structure
 - Domain: `example.com`